Élton Giovanni

-Élton Giovanni Machado (born 3 September 1983) is a Brazilian professional footballer who plays for Brasil de Pelotas.
+Élton Giovanni Machado (born 3 September 1983) is a Brazilian former professional footballer.

 Career

 Born in Porto Alegre, Giovanni began his career with hometown club Grêmio, before moving to Santos.
 He signed for Spanish side Deportivo Alavés in November 2005, in a contract which began in January 2006.
 He later played back in Brazil for Figueirense and Atlético Mineiro before moving to Bahia.
 On 29 April 2010 the Brazilian midfielder, he signed a deal with Clube Náutico Capibaribe between the end of season, the last year played in Bahia.